Coping with anxiety at university

-I think it’s important to stress that anxiety is not a choice, and people who suffer from anxiety are not simply lazy or failing to try hard enough.
+I think it’s important to stress that anxiety is not a choice, and people who struggle with anxiety are not simply lazy or failing to try hard enough.
 Anxiety can be overwhelming and debilitating, and uni life was particularly hard for me.
 BUT there is hope.
 I found some ways to help with my anxiety.
 Taking a few simple actions can help to reduce the sense of panic and its resulting sadness.

 These are some of things that helped me cope:

-- Lose yourself in a favourite book: The escapism of Harry Potter never lost its magic for me, and losing myself in the corridors of Hogwarts always distracted me for a few moments.
+- Lose yourself in a favourite book - The escapism of Harry Potter never lost its magic for me, and losing myself in the corridors of Hogwarts always distracted me for a few moments.

-- The classic - reach out to your friends: Even if you feel alone at university, speaking to your friends elsewhere can still help.
+- The classic: reach out to your friends - Even if you feel alone at university, speaking to your friends elsewhere can still help.
 I spoke to old school friends and they provided companionship and laughter from afar.

 Ask for help

-Finally, the best advice I can offer is ask for help.
+Finally, the best advice I can offer is to ask for help.
 Anxiety is a very isolating experience, but you really are not alone.
 And as stressful and anxiety-inducing as seeking help can be in itself, talking to someone and receiving support is the only way to overcome it.
 It will not magically disappear, as I once naively hoped it would.

 Just remember, seeking help is a courageous act.
 And you are so, so brave for doing it.
 And even if you don’t feel able to seek help at this time, you are so, so brave for existing while living under the weight of anxiety.
 The world can be a terrifying place, but when you survive its harshest moments, you are at your strongest.